 —EPICTETUS, DISCOURSES, 2.18.24

 I have written before about how buying a house was one of the worse decisions of my life.
 What you probably don’t know is that the real estate agent that sold me my house was one of my best friends back then.
-Concretely, the drummer from the band I played with at the time.
+Concretely, the drummer from my band, Myzar.

 It was a nice guy, and a nice friend.
 But…

-Still, he told me it was the right time to buy the house.
-And I believed him, because I trusted him, and didn’t verify.
+And still, he promised it was the right time to buy the house.
+I believed him, because I trusted him, and didn’t verify.

 Trust, But Verify

 Someone is sitting there, someone who doesn’t care

 — “No more white horses”, from T2’s album It’ll All Work Out In Boomland (1970)